msse-2021-bootcamp/team2-blog/_posts/2021-08-09-vinny_harris-riviello.md

 # Travelling!

 If Vinny had no responsibilities for a day, she would, without a doubt, go to the beach with some friends.
-Before school she had a sabbatical year where she traveled the world with my friends.
+Before school she had a sabbatical year where she traveled the world with your friends.
 She traveled within the States, but also to Mexico and India.
 For Vinny, her sabbatical year was a chance to disconnect from the rigor of life to reconnect with the self and spirituality.
 The chance to return to the beach gives her a chance to reminisce on the simpler days.

 # Things we have in common